Open Now — 24/7 Plumbing

 Propane’s portability allows it to be used in areas without access to natural gas pipelines, making it an essential energy source for rural or off-grid living.
 Propane burns cleanly, producing fewer greenhouse gases than gasoline, diesel, and other energy sources.

-However, there are downsides to consider.
-Propane typically requires the installation of a storage tank on your property, which can be unsightly and take up space.
-The tanks also need regular refilling, which can be less convenient than the constant supply offered by a natural gas pipeline.
+However, there are some downsides.
+Propane usually needs a storage tank on your property, which can be unsightly and take up space.
+These tanks also require regular refilling, making them less convenient than the continuous supply from a natural gas pipeline.

 Propane can be more expensive than natural gas, depending on the market and region, and the upfront costs for tank installation and initial fuel purchase can add to the expense.
 Lastly, similar to natural gas, propane is highly flammable, and leaks can present a risk of explosion, necessitating stringent safety measures.